NickvisionApps/Denaro/README.md

  **A personal finance manager**

 # Features
-- An easy-to-use interface
-- Supports opening multiple accounts at a time, with a familiar tab interface
+- Manage multiple accounts at a time, with a familiar tab interface
+- Easily filter transactions by type, group, or date
 - Easily repeat transactions, such as bills that occur every month
+- Transfer money from one account to another
 - Export an account as a CSV file and import a CSV file to bulk add transactions to an account

 # Installation